 Are you interested in learning more about Austin Botox injections for migraines?
-Please call (512) 981-7246 now for more information, or to schedule an appointment with Dr. Marks or Dr. Rafii.
+Please call (512) 981-7246 now for more information, or to schedule an appointment with Dr. Marks, Dr. Rafii, or Dr. Chew.

 Although Botox is commonly associated with cosmetic surgery, it’s now an approved treatment for chronic migraines and headaches in adults.
 In 2010, the Food and Drug Administration approved Botox injections for use in the treatment of chronic migraines and headaches in adults.
 Botox began gaining popularity as a treatment to reduce wrinkles in the late 1990s and early 2000s.
 However, it wasn’t long before researchers began to notice that migraine sufferers who had Botox injections for wrinkles were also reporting fewer migraines.
 Recognizing the potential for Botox to treat other conditions, the FDA approved Botox as a preventive treatment option for chronic migraines.

 Migraines are a type of debilitating headache known for causing intense pulsations or throbbing pain in or around one’s head.
 Many instances of migraine headaches cause people to experience nausea, in addition to light and sound sensitivities.
 Migraines are known to affect at least 12 percent of Americans.
 Many individuals with chronic migraines can experience these severe headaches 15 or more days out of the month.
 Chronic migraines and other forms of headache pain can be a tremendous burden on an individual’s career, family and social life.
 Therefore, it is essential to have a variety of effective treatment options available to migraine sufferers.

 When used to treat migraines and other types of debilitating headache pain, Botox injections are usually administered at specific points around the head, neck and shoulders.
 These areas include the bridge of the nose, the temples, the back of the head, the neck, the forehead and the upper back.